-The Household View Processor finds all Persons that are related to the currently logged-in user and pulls them into the data store.
-Information on how they are related to the logged-in citizen is included.
-This information is based on the IBM Cúram Social Program Management Platform ConcernRoleRelationship entity.
+The Household View Processor finds all Persons that are related to the currently logged-in user and pulls them into the data store with information on how they are related to the logged-in Citizen.
+This information is based on the IBM® Cúram Social Program Management Platform ConcernRoleRelationship entity.